ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/deployment/rollback-deployment.md

+---
+description: Learn how to rollback a Kubernetes deployment with our step-by-step guide.
+Master the art of reversing changes in your application deployments.
+---

 # Rollback a Kubernetes Deployment

 In Kubernetes, a rollback is the process of reverting a `Deployment` to a previous revision.